mghotbi/DspikeIn/README.md

 ## GCN Normalization with QIIME2 Plugin

 Use the `q2-gcn-norm` plugin to normalize data by gene copy number (GCN).
 For more details, visit the [q2-gcn-norm GitHub repository](https://github.com/Jiung-Wen/q2-gcn-norm).
+Similar to the debate on the application of OTUs vs. ASVs, which has many contrasting views on their benefits and drawbacks (Callahan et al., 2017; Schloss et al., 2021), there are positive (Schirrmeister et al., 2012; Stoddard et al., 2015) and opposing (Louca et al., 2018; Gao and Wu et al., 2023) opinions on gene copy number correction for the 16S rRNA marker.
+Meanwhile, several novelties and modifications have been added to copy number correction to improve accuracy (Perisin et al., 2016; Gao and Wu, 2023).
+For ITS Systematic Evaluation of Methods for ITS Copy Number Correction is advised (Lofgren et al., 2018).

 ### Command Example